microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/6-complete-task-function.md

 The first, second and some of the fourth parts are doing the same as in our `add_task` function, with a couple exceptions:

-1.  we are not creating the journal file it does not exist.
+1. We are not creating the journal file it does not exist.
-2.  we are truncating our file before writing because we are performing a *removal* operation, meaning that the file will be smaller than the original.
+2. We are truncating our file before writing because we are performing a *removal* operation, meaning that the file will be smaller than the original.
 If we ignored this step our rewinded cursor would stop behind the previous written bytes of the file, resulting in a malformed JSON file.
 When we *truncate* the file using the `file.set_len(0)` operation, we ensure that we are